Hexalith/Hexalith.MyNewModule/test/README.md

 # Test Projects

-This directory contains all test projects for the Hexalith.MyNewModule solution.
+This directory contains all test projects for the Hexalith.MyToDo solution.

 ## Overview